 Through the Hoosier State to the Illinois Border

 After crossing the border into Indiana, stop in Shipshewana, a town known for its Amish and Mennonite traditions of a simple life.
-Browse historic downtown shops that sell Amish furniture, quilts and other homemade items.
+Browse historic downtown shops that sell Amish furniture, quilts and other handmade items.
 The town hosts auctions throughout the year, from antiques and toys to art and horses.
 Farther west, the University of Notre Dame in South Bend offers campus tours that include the Hesburgh Library with its famous “touchdown Jesus” mural, interestingly placed within sight of the football stadium’s goal posts.
 Giant sand dunes rise above Lake Michigan at Indiana Dunes National Lakeshore just east of the Illinois border.
-Trails lead hikers through forests, marshes, prairie and sand dunes, some with expansive views of the lake, and in the distance, Chicago skyscrapers.
+Trails lead hikers through forests, marshes, prairies and sand dunes, some with expansive views of the lake and, in the distance, Chicago skyscrapers.